libp2p/specs/pubsub/gossipsub/gossipsub-v1.3.md

 NOT be sent more than once.
 If a peer supports no extensions, it may omit sending the Extensions control message.

+The receiver SHOULD downscore a peer that violates either rule.

 Extensions are not negotiated; they describe characteristics of the sending peer that can be used by the receiving peer.
 However, a negotiation can be implied: each peer uses the Extensions control message to advertise a set of supported